 What is the easiest online college to get into in Alabama?

-Troy University admits 95% of its applicants, per NCES, making it the easiest college to get into in Alabama.
-You can choose from over 35 online degrees at Troy University, from a bachelor's in sports psychology to human services, economics, or business.
+Troy University admits 93% of its applicants, per NCES data, landing it among the easiest colleges to get into in Alabama.
+You can choose from over 109 online degrees at Troy University, with majors in fields like sports psychology, human services, economics, and business.

 How much does online college cost in Alabama?

 Online tuition prices are typically the same as attending on campus, but there are different financial aid opportunities and fees.
-Some universities will charge a discounted flat rate for online students, while others will charge the same tuition rates as on-campus students.
+Some universities charge a discounted flat rate for online students, while others use the same tuition rates as on-campus students.
+According to NCES, the average cost of tuition in Alabama is $11,081 for in-state students at public institutions and $17,687 for private universities.

 Is online college free in Alabama?